moj-analytical-services/user-guidance/source/documentation/rshiny-app.md

 Most apps will have dependencies on various third-party packages (for example, `dplyr`).

 In your project repository you will need a file that lists your dependencies.
 We use 'package management' to manage these lists.
 The packages change through time and may not always be backwards compatible.
-To avoid compatibility issues and ensure reproducible outputs, it is necessary to use a package management system, such as conda, packrat or renv.
+To avoid compatibility issues and ensure reproducible outputs, it is necessary to use a package management system, such as renv,  conda, or packrat.
 For further guidance see the [package management](tools.html#managing-your-analytical-tools) section.

+if using renv, see [Dockerized Shiny Apps with Dependencies](https://hosting.analythium.io/dockerized-shiny-apps-with-dependencies/).

 If using conda, you will need to [export your dependencies](tools.html#exporting-your-environment) to an `environment.yml` file.